Skip to main content

 You can add a markdown link (for example, [link](https://link-target)) in the with the description field to add a link that will appear in the Signal that the rule fires.
 Then people viewing the Signal can click the link to access documentation about how to respond to the Signal.

 5. using the summary.
-Enter a brief summary describing what causes the Rule to create a Signal.
+Enter a brief summary describing what causes the rule to create a signal.

 6. and a constant severity of.
 Severity is an estimate of the criticality of the detected activity, from 1 (lowest) to 10 (highest).
-Every Signal that the rule fires will have the same severity.
+Every signal that the rule fires will have the same severity.

-When the baseline is reset for a First Seen rule
+When the baseline is reset for a first seen rule

 The baseline learning period begins again when the following fields on the rule are updated or overridden: